-- * To go with the above photo spots, you might want to take the opportunity to dress the family in holiday colors and get your holiday cards out of the way.
+- * For some memorable photo pass opportunities, you might want to take the opportunity to dress the family in holiday colors and get your holiday cards out of the way.
 My boys kept getting compliments for their red and green shirts.

 - * Most of the kiddie rides like It's a Small World, Dumbo, Winnie the Pooh, Little Mermaid, etc. only have 10-15 minute wait times, especially after 7 p.m.